Lego Legends of Chima

-Lego Legends of Chima (stylized as LEGO Legends of Chima) is a discontinued Lego theme that was introduced in 2013 and discontinued in 2015.
+Lego Legends of Chima (pronounced /ˈtʃiːmə/ CHEE-mə) is a discontinued Lego theme that was introduced in 2013 and discontinued in 2015.
 The product line was based on the storyline of Legends of Chima, a 3D animated television series, which was produced to coincide with the Lego theme.
 The storyline was set in the fictional realm of "Chima", a fantasy world inhabited by various warring tribes of anthropomorphic animals that battle to collect a substance called "Chi".
 Alongside the television series and several shorts based on Lego Legends of Chima, the theme also produced a range of associated media, including theme park attractions, video games, and publications.

 Overview

 The product line focused on Chima, a fantasy world inhabited by eight warrior tribes of animals that battle for an energy source called "Chi".
 The toy line was driven by the storyline of the animated television series Legends of Chima, which follows two former childhood friends, Laval from the Lion tribe and Cragger from the Crocodile tribe, who become bitter enemies.
 The two main characters lead the battle among the eight tribes, which threatens the once-peaceful land of Chima.